BTC, SOL, AVAX, ALGO, AXS By Cointelegraph - Up News Info

 (BTC) continues to face strong selling as bulls attempt to flip the psychological level at $60,000 into support.
-Some analysts believe that Bitcoin could enter a correction as traders book profits following the successful launch of last week’s Bitcoin exchange-traded funds.
+Some analysts believe that Bitcoin could enter a correction as traders book profits following last week’s successful launch of Bitcoin exchange-traded funds.

-In the past, the launch of the product by the Chicago Mercantile Exchange on Dec.
-18, 2017, ended a strong bull run and marked the start of a multi-year bear market.
+On Dec.
+18, 2017, the launch of a Bitcoin futures product by the Chicago Mercantile Exchange ended a strong bull run and marked the start of a multi-year bear market.
 A similar crash of a lesser magnitude was seen after the Coinbase IPO (NASDAQ:) on April 4, 2021.
-This suggests that the old adage “buy the rumor, sell the news” could be at risk of repeating once again.
+This suggests that the old adage “buy the rumor, sell the news” could be repeated in the real world once again.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.